Welcome to herbs2000.com - Number one source of traditional and nutritional health care.

 Aerial parts, latex, seeds.

-Prickly poppy contains isoquinoline alkaloids similar to those in the opium poppy.
+Prickly poppy herb encloses isoquinoline alkaloids which are very similar to those in opium poppy.